-This office represents Brian Sequoia in connection with injuries sustained in a car accident which occurred on August 23, 2013.
+My law firm represents Brian Sequoia in connection with injuries he suffered in a motor vehicle crash on April 23, 2021.
 It is our understanding that our client was seen at your facility for these injuries.
 He was admitted for two days, suffering from broken ribs, a broken femur, and a closed head injury.

-Pursuant to the enclosed HIPAA compliant medical authorization, please provide the undersigned with copies of all records, reports, x-rays, nurses’ notes, and your prognosis, diagnosis and treatment plan.
+Pursuant to the enclosed HIPAA compliant medical authorization, please provide the undersigned with copies of all records, reports, x-rays and other diagnostic imagery, nurses’ notes, and your prognosis, diagnosis, and treatment plan.
 Please also send the itemized billing statement for services rendered, including any HICFA forms or UB92 forms.

 If this request has not been sent to the proper custodian, please let us know where we should send the request.
 Thank you for your time and assistance.